tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

 **How did this roster happen?** Falcons is one of several organizations to suddenly pop up in Dota this year.
 So who'd they get?
-Well, ATF has been consistently in the conversation of top 5 Dota players in the world for the past three years, but was absent from last Riyadh and TI following contract disputes with Quest.
-You really need to know what you're doing if you're gonna pass on those two events, but boy did the gamble pay off.
+Well, ATF has consistently been in the conversation of top 5 Dota players in the world for the past three years, but was absent from last Riyadh and TI following contract disputes with Quest.
+You really need to know what you're doing if you're gonna pass on those two events, but boy has the gamble paid off.

 With him, came Malrine; another graduate from the illustrious school of Creepwave with Ammar.
 He had minimal tier 1 pro experience, but that has not at all been reflected in his play.
 Kid's a beast.

 Tundra imploded after TI12, bringing an opportunity for Skiter and Sneyking to join.
 Both of them also had experience playing with Malrine when [he briefly stood in for Tundra last year.](https://www.youtube.com/watch?v=NYTtg3Nr3r8&t=140s)

-Last piece of the puzzle is Crit.
-After *seven years* of playing in North America, Crit finally abandoned ship(ify) and immediately found himself on a championship roster.
+Last piece of the puzzle was Crit.
+After *seven years* of playing in North America, Crit finally abandoned ship<sup>ify</sup> and immediately found himself on a championship roster.
+Really makes you wonder.

 **How was their season?**